 The 2021 Journal Citation Report has been released by Clarivate Analytics, and we are delighted to announce that the Journal Impact Factor for the Cochrane Database of Systematic Reviews (CDSR) is now 12.008.
 This is an increase on the 2020 Journal Impact Factor, which was 9.289.

-The CDSR Journal Impact Factor is calculated by taking the total number of citations in a given year to all Cochrane Reviews published in the past 2 years and dividing that number by the total number of Reviews published in the past 2 years.
-It is a useful metric for measuring the strength of a journal by how often its publications are cited in scholarly articles.
+The CDSR Journal Impact Factor is calculated by taking the total number of citations in a given year to all Cochrane Reviews published in the past two years and dividing that number by the total number of Reviews published in the past two years.
+While Journal Impact Factor is a useful measure of average citation frequency, we recognize that it is not the only measure of success or impact.

-Some highlights of the CDSR 2020 Journal Impact Factor include:
+Some highlights from the CDSR 2021 Journal Citation Report:

-- The CDSR is ranked 11th of the 169 journals in the Medicine, General & Internal category
+- CDSR is ranked 19th of the 172 journals in the Medicine, General & Internal category

 Cochrane Library’s Editor in Chief, Karla Soares-Weiser, commented: “I am delighted to see a rise in Impact Factor for the Cochrane Database of Systematic Reviews.
-We are pleased to see a rise in total citations and the five year impact factor is consistently strong.
-All of these data demonstrate the usage and impact of Cochrane reviews, and reflect enormous credit on our many thousands of contributors and groups.”
+Cochrane’s efforts to publish high quality reviews on COVID-19 have clearly made an impact, as several of these make up our top 20 cited reviews for 2021.
+All of these data demonstrate the continuing usage and impact of Cochrane Reviews and reflect enormous credit on our many thousands of contributors and groups.”

 Read about how the CDSR Journal Impact Factor is calculated.